ai-techsystems/internShowcase/README.md

-# AITS associates project submission guidelines
+# AITS associates project
+Make sure, you put your best work forward.
+Some of these papers will have chance to be featured in [AITS Summit 2019](http://ai-techsystems.com/summit)

-## AITS Summit Peer Review Committee
+## AITS Peer Review Committee
 1. Atharva Joshi
 2. Shivangi Srivastava
 3. Suyash Chaudhary